 Information for Schools

 The Sarpy/Cass Health Department COVID-19 Risk Dial was established in the summer of 2020 (and retired on July 1, 2021) to give an overview of the current risk and severity of COVID-19 in Sarpy and Cass Counties.
-The guidance for each level is based on federal guidance published by national public health experts.
+The guidance for each category is based on federal and state guidance published by public health experts.
 This guidance does not replace any federal, state, or local directed health measure.
 This tool was developed by the Lincoln-Lancaster County Health Department and modified for use by the Sarpy/Cass Health Department.